 If you want to reuse a specific section of your page, those sections must contain headings.

-- Navigate to the page that contains the content you want to reuse.
+- Navigate to the page on which you want to reuse content.

 - Open the page in Edit mode.